Guilherme-Farias/notter/README.md

-# notter
+# Notter

-A new Flutter project.
+A notes app, with a simple interface, using Sqflite and Future Builder

 ## Getting Started